 In January 2024, the Company acquired Pyramid Biosciences, Inc. ("Pyramid"), pursuant to an Agreement and Plan of Merger, dated January 7, 2024 ("the Pyramid Agreement").
-In consideration for the Pyramid acquisition, Biohaven made an upfront payment of 255,794 common shares of the Company, valued at approximately \$10,894.
+In consideration for the Pyramid acquisition, Biohaven made an upfront payment of 255,794 Company common shares, valued at approximately \$10.894.